-When a vacancy occurs, all Head Start management-level positions are coordinated by the Denver Public Schools Head Start Delegate Director for development of a hiring plan including fiscal involvement, development of a timeline, and communication with the grantee (DGKHS).
+When a vacancy occurs at the Head Start management-level, hiring is coordinated by the Denver Public Schools Head Start Delegate Director for development of a hiring procedure and timeline including fiscal involvement and communication with the grantee (DGKHS) and the DPS Early Childhood Education Department.
 DPS Human Resources has an assigned liaison to the DPS Early Education Department responsible for assisting the DPS Head Start program with logistics when filling a vacancy or submitting a new position request.
 The Parent Policy Committee is involved in every phase of the hiring process including representation in the interviews and committee approval of each hire.

-While ensuring the ongoing contract of management staff members during the contract year can't be guaranteed, staff turnover is infrequent and can be attributed to a healthy, productive and supportive working environment.
+While ensuring the ongoing contract of all management staff members can't be guaranteed, staff turnover is relatively infrequent.
 Each member receives support and recognition from various sources throughout the school year and is encouraged to grow professionally and increase collaborative efforts by way of team building events and resources.
 Interest in attending conferences and trainings is genuinely considered and encouraged if funds are available and they meet Head Start requirements or regulations.

-A job candidate's offer of employment is contingent upon his or her proper completion of DPS' online application, satisfactory reference checks, satisfactory pre-employment qualifications including background checks and required health and drug screens, and approval by the DPS Head Start Parent Policy Committee.
+A job candidate's offer of employment is contingent upon his or her proper completion of DPS' online application, satisfactory reference checks, satisfactory pre-employment qualifications including background checks and required health and drug screens, and approval by the DPS Head Start Parent Policy Committee representative.
 The hiring supervisor is responsible for verification of the applicant's work background, attendance, and performance.
 DPS Human Resources is responsible for conducting the criminal history check at the offer stage for each finalist who has been recommended for hire.